20. JIMMY BUFFETT

 After playing a few opening numbers together, starting with Your Song, Elton took the stage with his band for the next two hours, playing his own hits.
 Then Billy performed with his band for ninety minutes.
 The final half hour was a two-band jam session, alternating between Elton and Billy's biggest hits, and finishing with Piano Man.

-Front-row seats.
-Dead center.
-In the middle of the concert, the person seated next to us suddenly appeared on stage and attempted to shake hands with Elton (who immediately backed off) while Billy came over, shook his hand and whacked him on the back before the roadies got to him.
-Unbelievably, he was back in his seat before the encores.
+Still, in the middle of the concert, the person seated next to us had managed to climb the platform and suddenly appeared on stage to shake hands with Elton (who immediately backed off) while Billy came over, shook his hand and whacked him on the back before the roadies got to him.
+Unbelievably, he was back in his seat and high-fiving us before the encores.

 During the concert, there was a lot of joking between the two musicians; Billy poked fun at Elton's dressing room ... the plush custom drapes, antique furnishings with doily coverings, candles and lavish food service.
 Elton retorted with his own comments about Billy's room ... the folding chair and salami sandwich.
 Then Elton described what it was like to look into Billy's wardrobe case, "Hmmm, what will I wear today?
 Black, black, black, black, black or black?"
 Billy responded, "Well, pink doesn't go well with scotch and mustard."